 As with asphalt shingles, older roofs can also develop problems with their tiles becoming cupped.
 In older roofs, however, the damage may not be readily apparent.
 Asphalt roofing tiles are generally covered over and often sealed so that they cannot be seen.
 However, for the proper installation of a new roof, the older roofs will usually have to be removed before replacement.

 It is very important that when removing the old roof that you make sure there are no items such as nails or shingles within your work area.
 These items can cause granules to build up around the nails and shingles, causing premature roof failure.
 Once the old roof is removed, it will be your responsibility to install the new roof over the top of the existing one.
 During this time it will be your responsibility to check the ceiling for any leaks.
 If any leaks are found, it is important to repair these leaks right away to prevent damage from occurring down the road.

 As you are installing the new roof, it will be necessary to inspect the ceiling for any missing granules.
 Sometimes this is caused by poorly installed flashing around the ceiling.
 In other cases, the missing granules are caused by the improper cutting of the shingle pattern.

 Although blistering can occur with shingles it is usually less than with other types of roofing.
 Blistering can occur with any type of roofing whether you have organic, fiberglass, or wood shake.
-If you have any questions about how your roof may be leaking you should consult Roofing Lansing MI.
+If you have any questions about how your roof may be leaking you should consult a roofer.
 There are some cases where blistering can occur even with organic materials but in most cases, organic materials do not cause blistering issues.